open-horizon/open-horizon.github.io/docs/installing/adding_devices.md

 ### Procedure
 {: #proc-rhel8}

-Prepare your device by installing {{site.data.keyword.rhel}} 8.x or 9.x
+Prepare your device by installing {{site.data.keyword.rhel}} 8.x or 9.x or 10.x

 1. Install packages:

-   If you are running {{site.data.keyword.rhel}} 9.0 or above, install the required Podman 4.x and Netavark packages.
+   If you are running {{site.data.keyword.rhel}} 9.0 or above, install the required Podman and Netavark packages.

    ```bash
    dnf install podman netavark
    ```
    {: codeblock}

-   If you are running {{site.data.keyword.rhel}} 8.6 or above, install the Podman 4.x packages by installing the `container-tools:rhel8` module.
+   If you are running {{site.data.keyword.rhel}} 8.6 or above, install the Podman packages by installing the `container-tools:rhel8` module.

    ```bash
    dnf module install container-tools:rhel8